 Messrs.
 Bruggeworth and Creviston entered into change in control agreements with RFMD, which Qorvo assumed in connection with the Business Combination.
 Under these agreements, the Business Combination constituted a change in control.
 Therefore, if the officer's employment is terminated for a reason other than death, disability, retirement or cause, or is terminated by the officer for good reason, within 24 months following the date of the change in control (as defined in the agreements), the officer will be entitled to certain benefits.
-Such benefits generally include a severance benefit equal to the sum of: (a) one times (two times in the case of Mr. Bruggeworth) the highest annual rate of the officer's base salary during the 12-month period before termination plus (b) one times (two times in the case of Mr. Bruggeworth) the officer for health insurance pre- and post-termination.
+Such benefits generally include a severance benefit equal to the sum of: (a) one times (two times in the case of Mr. Bruggeworth) the highest annual rate of the officer's base salary during the 12-month period before termination plus (b) one times (two times in the case of Mr. Bruggeworth) the officer's bonus amount and (c) a special monthly benefit equal to any difference between the premium paid by the officer for health insurance pre- and post-termination.
 In addition, all stock options, stock appreciation rights or similar stock-based awards will be accelerated and exercisable in full as of the date of termination of employment, all restrictions on restricted stock, restricted stock units, performance stock awards or similar stock-based awards will be removed and such awards deemed vested and earned in full, and the officer would be entitled to gross-up payments under Code Section 280G, if applicable.
 The change in control agreement also provides that the officers are subject to certain confidentiality, nonsolicitation and noncompetition provisions.
 The agreements terminate upon the second anniversary of the change in control and fulfillment by the Company and the officers of all of their obligations under the agreements.